 After England we flew to Karlsruhe, and saw the KIT research facility.
 After that we went to Freiburg, and continued on to Paris.

-2010.05.10 Here is a map of the North KIT campus.
-While it is a part of KIT it is a largely independent research facility (recently combined with KIT).
-Talking to the guard was a fun way to practice my German (I haven't had any practice for about six years now).
+2010-05-10 Here is a map of the North KIT campus.
+While it is a part of KIT, it is an independent research facility (recently combined with KIT).
+Talking to the guard was a fun way to practice my German (I have had no practice for about six years now).

-2010.05.10 Next to the palace is the Botanical Gardens.
+2010-05-10 Next to the palace is the Botanical Garden.
 Which is nice because it is one of the few things on the map that my broken German can recognise.
-Here is some artsy dock in an artsy lake in the artsy botanical gardens.
+Here is a dock for what I assume is a very blockish ship.

 After Karlsruhe we took the train to Freiburg.
 We made it there just before dark

-2010.05.11 Here is Freiburger Münster, the cathedral in the city.
+2010-05-11 Here is Freiburger Münster, the cathedral in the city.
 It is surrounded by an open air market.
-We went up it and took some photos.
+We went up to take photos.

-2010.05.11 Looking out from Freiburger Münster, the mountains and city together gives a pretty good summary of what the city looks like.
+2010-05-11 Looking out from Freiburger Münster.
+The mountains and city together gives a good summary of what the city looks like.

-2010.05.11 Here is a group photo on to of Freiburger Münster.
+2010-05-11 Here is a group photo on top of Freiburger Münster.
 Me, Teresa, and Tove.
 Teresa is Trish's friend and helped us a lot by showing us around and letting us stay with her.
 Tove is Teresa's roommate and helped us a lot by not kicking us out when we showed up.

 Another train took us to Paris.
 Our first day took us to Basilique du Sacré-Cœur, and we met up with Trish's friend Sining for dinner.

-2010.05.12 Trish and her friend Sining.
+2010-05-12 Trish and her friend Sining.
 Sining studies in France and was in Paris for a job interview.
-I was impressed how she was able to show us around in Paris wearing heels the whole time.
+I was impressed how she could show us around Paris while wearing heels the whole time.
 I could never do that.

-2010.05.12 Sining took us to an authentic French dinner, where the waitstaff noticed we were American and brought us English menus.
-The ladies had a seafood dish and I had fish.
+2010-05-12 Sining took us to an authentic French dinner, where the waitstaff noticed we were American and brought us English menus.
+For the appetizer, the ladies had a seafood dish and I had fish.
 A reoccurring theme with this dinner is I only know the dishes in the broadest of terms and not their proper name.

-2010.05.12 The ladies had the same dish yet again, a creme puff with ice cream and chocolate syrup.
-I had this sugary pie dish, I don't remember what it is; it was delicious.
+2010-05-12 For dessert the table had a pair of cream puffs with ice cream and chocolate syrup, while I had this sugary pie dish, I don't remember what it is; it was delicious.